aibrahimsalem/leasing-contract-dockerized/README.md

 ## Database Initialization
 #### Database initialization happens using spring data jpa, and it creates the schema based on the classes annotated with `@Entity`

+**Flyway** was supposed to be used here but somehow it doesn't work while JPA is in use, so the initialization is done using **data.sql** file

 #### For the first time before you run the application make sure that these two properties are set as follows in docker-compose.yml and in application.properties as well in case you are going to run it locally:

 `"spring.sql.init.mode": "always"`